 What is Blogging?

 Blogging was traditionally used as an opportunity for internet users to write journal-style publishings.
-But it is now widely used by websites for companies, brands and businesses for its apparent benefits.
+However it is now widely used by websites for companies, brands, and businesses for its apparent benefits.

 Furthermore, there are many business benefits to blogging which we will dive into next.